Young Voices for Change: Magaziner Vocal Studio Benefit for SHINEmsd.org

 , helping the victims of the shooting.

-Badiene’s “Broadway Babies,” Will Coombs (A Bronx Tale, Matilda, Harry Potter and the Cursed Child), Annabelle Kempf (Matilda), Analise Scarpaci (Matlida, A Christmas Story), Nicky Torchia (Kinky Boots, The King and I), Amanda Swickle (Annie National Tour), and other MVS aspiring singers will present Pop and Broadway song favorites!
+Badiene’s “Broadway Babies,” Annabelle Kempf (Billy Elliot), Analise Scarpaci (Matlida, A Christmas Story), Nicky Torchia (Kinky Boots, The King and I), Amanda Swickle (Annie National Tour), Luke Bonenfant (School of Rock), and other MVS aspiring singers will present Pop and Broadway song favorites!

 The audience leaped to its feet roaring approval when Badiene Magaziner Gray came on stage for her curtain call.